-9. The Bill would not impose any significant additional costs to the Department or to retailers and the enforcement would not have any significant additional costs for local district councils.
+9. The Bill would not impose any significant additional costs to retailers and the enforcement would not have any significant additional costs for local district councils.
+There will be a cost to the Department of establishing and maintaining a central registration system.